 Gideon has been involved with the Quadrangle for many years and now, as the site manager, often supports groups that use the space by providing catering, tent and marquee hire and fire-making.

 Sarah is our housekeeper and also brings her knowledge of the Darent Valley to groups through her guided walks and foraging excursions.

 James Turner & Iris Andrews

 Cultural Strategy, Curation and Facilitation

-James and Iris both have a background in campaigning and strategy and have brought their skills and interests to the Quadrangle, helping the Trust build its programmes and articulate its vision.
+James and Iris both have a background in campaigning and strategy and have brought their skills and interests to the Quadrangle, helping to build its programmes and articulate its vision.

 Charities, causes & partnerships